-This project is register car and company workers which uses PARADOX7 quarries.
+This project is register child which uses PARADOX7 quarries.
 This program was prepared by using Borland Delphi 6 and PARADOX7.

 The subjects chapter by chapter so let us go through the overview the chapters in breif:

 In the first Borland Delphi 6 programming language is described, its properties, components and some examples, I used Borland Delphi 6 in my project, because I find it easy and I liked its coding system.
 Borland Delphi 6 for applications